Keywords: Correlation, Linear correlation, Correlation Coefficient, Pearson Correlation Coefficient

 Absolute poverty measures are often used by governments to monitor the evolution of living conditions at the national level.
 Absolute poverty lines are therefore anchored, so that it is possible to make comparisons relative to a minimum consumption or income level over time.

 Absolute poverty measures are also often used to compare poverty between countries.
 In these cases, the poverty thresholds are held constant both across time and across countries.
 The International Poverty Line is the best known poverty line for measuring absolute poverty globally.

-For more information, data and analysis regarding absolute poverty check our entry on Global Extreme Poverty
+For more information, data and analysis regarding poverty check our entry on Global Extreme Poverty.

 A Randomised Control Trial (RCT) is a technique used to evaluate the causal effect of an intervention, such as a medical treatment or a public policy.
 RCTs require administering the intervention under evaluation to a random group of individuals (the 'treatment group') and assessing the impact by comparing outcomes against another group of individuals who were not affected by the intervention (the 'control group').

 This is the idea behind medical trials.
 Today, RCTs have become increasingly popular for research in the social sciences.

 You can read more about RCTs in the broader context of policy evaluations from the Abdul Latif Jameel Poverty Action Lab.

 The Gini coefficient – or Gini index – is a measure of the degree of inequality in the distribution of incomes in a population.
 A Gini coefficient of zero represents a distribution where incomes are perfectly equally distributed.
 A Gini coefficient of 1 means maximal inequality (one person has all income and all others receive no income).

 The Gini coefficient was developed by Italian statistician Corrado Gini (1884-1965) and is named after him.